Online Drawing Development Year One-year intensive

 Application results

-Application deadline: 17 September 2025 at midday (GMT+1)
+Application deadline: Wednesday 17 September 2025 at midnight (GMT+1)

 After the deadline, a panel of practicing artists will review applications based on your statement and digital portfolio.
 There is no interview or sketchbook submission required.
 Successful applicants will be notified within one month of the deadline.